skyajal/rpi4-docker/README.md

 a network range not used by dhcp.
 I opted not to create the network settings in the compose file.
 Additional information: https://docs.docker.com/network/macvlan/

-[b]Note:[/b] The option -o "com.docker.network.macvlan.name"="macvlan" is optional and not needed.
+**Note:** The option -o "com.docker.network.macvlan.name"="macvlan" is optional and not needed.

 docker network create -d macvlan -o parent=eth0 \
 -o "com.docker.network.macvlan.name"="macvlan" \